DestinyVolt/D-D/Others/OnePlayer/Penelope.md

 ### Reactions
 Flash of Genius (5/LR): +5 to a roll

-### Wizard 10
+### Wizard 12
-Rituals: Find Familiar, Unseen Servant, Identify, Comprehend Languages, Detect Magic \
+Rituals: Find Familiar, Unseen Servant, Identify, Comprehend Languages, Detect Magic, Alarm, Water Breathing	 \
 Unprepared: Glyph of Warding, Rime's Binding, Scorching Ray, Legend Lore, Spirit Shroud \
 Cantrips: Prestidigitation, Acid Splash, Shocking Grasp  \
 1st (4): Shield, Silvery Barbs, Magic Missile \
 2nd (3): Dragon's Breath, Borrowed Knowledge \
 3rd (3): Fireball, Counterspell, Dispel Magic, Remove Curse \
 4th (3): Elemental Bane, Greater Invisiblity, Dimension Door, Banishment, Fire Shield \
-5th (1): Skill Empowerment
+5th (2): Skill Empowerment
+6th (1): Contingency, Disintegrate

 Arcane Recovery: Recover half your Wizard level (rounded up) in spell slots during a short rest, once per long rest. \
+Prodigious Memory (1 / R): As a bonus action, you can replace a spell you have prepared with one in your spellbook.
 Spell Secrets: Whenever you cast a spell that does a damage type that isn't bludgeoning, piercing, or slashing, you can change the damage type to any type that is not on that list.
 Additionally, you can change the saving throw type once on a spell you cast, once per long rest. \
 Alchemical Casting:
 - You can expend a first level slot to deal 2d10 to one target of the spell
 - You can expend a second level slot to increase range from 30ft to a mile
 - You can expend a third level slot to increase save DC by 2

-### Artificer 10
+### Artificer 12
 Cantrips: Magical Tinkering, Guidance, Mending \
 1st (4): Inflict Wounds, Tasha's Caustic Brew, Absorb Elements, Sanctuary, *Healing Word, Ray of Sickness* \
-2nd (3): Wither and Bloom, Invisibility, Enhance Ability *Flaming Sphere, Melf's Acid Arrow* 3rd (2): Intellect Fortress, Ashardalon's Stride, Vampiric Touch, *Gaseous Form, Mass Healing Word*
+2nd (3): Wither and Bloom, Invisibility, Enhance Ability *Flaming Sphere, Melf's Acid Arrow* 3rd (3): Intellect Fortress, Ashardalon's Stride, Vampiric Touch, *Gaseous Form, Mass Healing Word*

-Alchemical Savant: +5 bonus to Fire, Acid, Poison, and Necrotic Damage Restorative Reagents: Lesser Restoration, 5 / day
+Alchemical Savant: +5 bonus to Fire, Acid, Poison, and Necrotic Damage \
+Restorative Reagents: Lesser Restoration, 5 / day \
+Spell Storing Item (10x): Cure Wounds

 2 Random One per day, 4x10 Minutes to choose 4 \
 Experimental Elixirs (12 THP): \
-0x Healing (4d4+5) \
-2x Flying (30ft, 10 minutes) \
-1x Boldness (2d4, 1 minute) \
-0x Alter Self (1 hour) \

 Infusions Active: \
 Homunculus Servant (Froge) \
 Enhanced Defense \
 Enhanced Arcane Focus \
-Boots of Elvenkind
+Eyes of the Eagle

 Infusions Known: \
 Alchemy Jug \
-Spell Restoring Ring \
+Boots of Elvenkind \
 Mind Sharpener \
 Cloak of Protection